 Our Information Management Services Unit manages our data protection compliance.
 Our Data Protection Officer is the Director of Information.

-We take our data protection responsibilities seriously.
-We take great care to ensure we process your personal data properly to maintain your trust and confidence.
+We take our data protection responsibilities seriously and take great care to ensure we process your personal data properly to maintain your trust and confidence.
 You can contact our Information Management Services Unit or our Data Protection Officer if you have any questions or concerns about how we process your personal data.

 Post: Information Management Services Bishopsgate Police Station 182 Bishopsgate London EC2M 4NP